jColeChanged/jColeChanged.github.io/_posts/2021-2-21-numbers-programmers-should-know.md

 write your low level code so that the computer has a good idea of what data it needs and what paths it might be taking it can [speed up execution by a considerable constant factor][so: speedy].

-Next lets break down compression and relate it to reading data.
+Next let's break down compression and relate it to reading data.
 It takes 3000 ns to compress 1K bytes, but it takes 10,000 ns to send that many bytes over the network.
 We can assume that compressing 4k bytes is going to take 12000 ns, but reading 4k bytes from an SSD will take 150,000 ns.
 That is an ideal for reading from storage devices and via the network.
 Things